The Tapping Evidence Base

 Common questions

-The published research is strong: 18 studies, including 9 randomized controlled trials and 3 meta-analyses or systematic reviews, have examined tapping for cancer & serious illness.
+The published research is strong: 16 studies, including 7 randomized controlled trials and 3 meta-analyses or systematic reviews, have examined Tapping for cancer & serious illness.
 A meta-analysis reported a pooled Mean Difference of -7.41 (95% CI -9.32 to -5.51), which is a large effect.
-Most report meaningful reductions in cancer & serious illness.
+To be precise about what that means: these studies measure supportive-care outcomes, and most report meaningful improvements in anxiety, depression, pain, and quality of life for people living with cancer and other serious illnesses.
+None claim an effect on the disease itself.
 As with any technique, results vary by person and the strongest future studies will compare tapping directly with established treatments.

-This directory catalogues 18 studies of EFT/tapping for cancer & serious illness: 9 randomized controlled trials, 3 meta-analyses or systematic reviews, and the remainder pilot, outcome, and case studies — each listed with its design, sample size, and source on this page.
+This directory catalogues 16 studies of EFT/Tapping for cancer & serious illness: 7 randomized controlled trials, 3 meta-analyses or systematic reviews, and the remainder pilot, outcome, and case studies — each listed with its design, sample size, and source on this page.

 Tapping for cancer & serious illness is supported by peer-reviewed research published in indexed medical and psychology journals, including randomized controlled trials and meta-analyses.
 Critics fairly note that some trials use waitlist rather than active comparison groups and rely on self-report; the field has been steadily addressing both.
 The honest summary: a real and growing evidence base, not a settled one — every study, including critical findings, is listed openly on this page.